FAQs

 Care Questions

-All of our care plans are tailored to each individual and are assessed regularly, ensuring that they continue to fulfil all residents needs and requirements, especially if a resident’s care needs change.
+All of our care plans are tailored to each individual and are assessed as needs change, monthly in-house and every 6 months formally, ensuring that they continue to fulfil all residents’ needs and requirements, especially if a resident’s care needs change.
 Within our home, we recognise that health and wellbeing needs change over time, therefore, our care is always tailored to adapt to this.
-We work together with each resident and their family members to create these personalised care plans which are suited to them.
+We work together with each resident and their family members to create these personalised care plans, which are suited to them.

 Residential care is where you’re supervised 24/7, especially if you need extra help and support with any personal care and/or mobility.
-Nursing care equally provides 24 hour care, yet more in a medical manor, from a registered nurse who is available day and night to provide medical care.
+Nursing care in Alsager equally provides 24-hour care, yet more in a specialised manner, from a registered nurse who is available day and night to provide medical care.

-Yes, we offer respite care and before admission we will evaluate a person’s care needs and assess how long someone should stay within our home.
+Yes, we offer respite care at our care home in Church Lawton for a minimum of 3 weeks and before admission, we will evaluate a person’s needs and assess which of our care services is most appropriate.
 Respite care is suitable for those who have recently had an illness, injury or operation and can no longer return to normal life straight away.
 It can also be arranged for someone who is caring full-time for their loved ones or for those who need a well-deserved break.

 Yes, we provide palliative care for those who are in need of end of life care and we endeavour to make a person’s last days, weeks or months as comfortable as possible, extending our support to all loved ones during this time.